-The Air is the thinnest and lighter than the Pro models
+- The Air is the thinnest, and it's lighter than the Pro models

-The 13-inch Pro (no Touch Bar) is the cheapest Pro model
+- The 13-inch Pro is the cheapest Pro model

-Two of the Pro models have the unique ‘Touch Bar’
+- All Pro models now have the unique ‘Touch Bar’ above the keyboard

 As for which is best?
 We’ve got you covered.
 Our guide will help you work out exactly which model will work best for you.